The outdoor clothing retailer Trespass is opening in Peterborough's Queensgate shopping centre

-Outdoor clothing and equipment retailer, Trepass, is moving into Peterborough’s Queensgate shopping centre.
+Outdoor clothing and equipment retailer, Trespass, is moving into Peterborough’s Queensgate shopping centre.

-The new 3,354 sq ftstore, which is located on the East Mall, next to Millie’s Cookies, will open on May 20.
+The new 3,354 sq ft store, which is located on the East Mall, next to Millie’s Cookies, will open on May 20 and will create seven jobs.

 The arrival of Trespass is the latest in a number of new attractions to arrive at the shopping centre, which is celebrating its 40th anniversary this year.